shinovon/JTube/FAQ.md

 HTTP data was not downloaded completely or was corrupted.<br>
 Happens most often on Samsungs, can't be fixed.<br>
 Keep refreshing the page until it successfully loads.

+<b>ConnectionNotFoundException (downloader)</b><br>
+Opening files is not supported on your device, you have to open them manually from gallery or system file manager.

 ### Symbian S60
 <b>java.io.IOException: -1 (Symbian 9.2-9.4 & Symbian^3)</b><br>